wmrifenb/CarND-Behavioral-Cloning-P3/README.md

 I used nVidia's CNN architecture as described in their paper [here](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) .

-The model contains a Keras lamba layer to normalize the channels in the image (model.py line 73) and a Keras Cropping layer to crop the top half and of the camera images as well as the car hood in the bottom. (model.py lines 72 and 73)
+The model contains a Keras lamba layer to normalize the channels in the image (model.py line 73) and a Keras Cropping layer to crop the top half and of the camera images as well as the car hood in the bottom. (model.py lines 72)

 #### 2. Attempts to reduce overfitting in the model

-Overfitting was manually monitored by plotting the Mean Squared Error of the model for both the training data and the validation data versus the epoch.
-The plot made for the traning of the model.h5 file is shown below:
+Overfitting was manually monitored by plotting the Mean Squared Error Loss of the model for both the training data and the validation data versus the epoch.
+The plot made during the traning of the model.h5 file is shown below:

 ![alt text][image1]